 In June 1826 a heavy rain terrified the Willey family when it caused a landslide across the Saco River.
 Sam Willey decided to build a stone shelter above the house.
 He thought the family could find safety there in case of another landslide.

 On Aug.
 28, 1826, a violent rainstorm caused a mudslide on the mountainside.
 The Willey family and the two hired men took refuge in the stone shelter.
-The landslide killed all nine of them, but it spared the house they'd fled.
+The landslide killed all nine of them, but it missed the house they’d fled.
 A ledge above the house spared it from destruction.

 Rescuers found unmade beds, clothes strewn about and an open Bible on a table in the house, and they concluded the family had left in a panic.
 They found the bodies of Mr. and Mrs. Willey, two of their daughters and the two hired hands.
 But they never found the bodies of the other three children.

 News of the Willey family tragedy spread through newspapers and Theodore Dwight’s guidebook, The Northern Traveler.
 The intact Willey family house began to attract tourists.
 Then it began to attract artists and writers.
-Nathaniel Hawthorne write a short story about the Willey family tragedy, called The Ambitious Guest.
+Nathaniel Hawthorne wrote a short story about the Willey family tragedy, called The Ambitious Guest.